axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-20-dont-f--ck-with-my-benefits.markdown

   <tr>
    <th>Bonus</th>
    <td>
-    Replaced by <em>earned dividends</em>, which are calculated based on the number of RADs.
+    Replaced by <em>earned dividends</em>, which are calculated based on the number of <span class="_paradigm">RAD</span>s.
 They, in turn, are calculated based on the number of recognized contributions your peers have given you.
     <br>
-    Keep in mind that the RADs you have  with previous companies are still generating income.
+    Keep in mind that the <span class="_paradigm">RAD</span>s you have  with previous companies are still generating income.
    </td>
   </tr>
   <tr>